-New Zealand is generally known as one of the safest countries to travel too.
+New Zealand is generally known as one of the safest countries to travel to.

 Never the less, you need to act responsible and careful if it comes to your personal possessions.
 First and best advice:

 Do you need whatever you take?
 We mean Jewellery, (designer) accessories, keys?
-Remember, what you don’t bring, you can’t loose!
+Remember, what you don’t bring, you can’t lose!

 - Always lock your campervan and keep windows secure.